nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 * If you encounter issues after upgrading, uninstall the integration, restart Home Assistant and re-install it.
 * Some of sensors and switches are disabled by default.
 You need to enable them manually.
 See tables below for more information.
 * Temperature sensor on dehumidifier is often under-reporting real ambient temperature.
 This may be due to sensor proximity to cooling pipes of the humidifier, algorithm, or electronics error.
 The under-reporting depends on the active mode, and stronger modes may result in larger offset from real temperature.
+* Some Midea appliances, built in 2021 and later, use Tuya based patform and this integration will not work with them.
+In some cases those appliances have  have same model names as old ones.

 ## Supported appliances